ThirtyVercent/VIC/README.md

 THERE IS A LIMIT ON FPS IN PROFILE 01

-TO REMOVE IT GO TO FOLDER VMIS LOCATED IN 'VIC/VRC MULTI INSTANCE SCRIPT/VMIS' AND SELECT sp1.bat
+TO REMOVE IT GO TO FOLDER VMIS LOCATED IN 'VIC/VRC MULTI INSTANCE SCRIPT/VMIS/DEF or NON' AND SELECT sp1.bat

 Right click it and select edit